DevLeeHuy/DevLeeHuy/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning DevOps
+- 🔭 &nbsp; I’m currently learning Microservices.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions, UI/UX design and RESTful API.
 - 🎓 &nbsp; Studying IT from HCM univercity of Technology and Eduction.
 - 💼 &nbsp; Fullstack web developer.